HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 This data set seems to suggest that the majority of people are already using WOFF2-only in their `@font-face` blocks.
 But this is misleading of course, per our earlier discussion on the dominance of Google Fonts in the data set.
 Google Fonts does some sniffing methods to serve a streamlined CSS file and only includes the most modern `format()`.
 Unsurprisingly WOFF2 dominates the results here for that reason, as browser support for WOFF2 has been pretty broad for some time now.

-Importantly, this particular data doesn't really support or detract from the case to go WOFF2 only yet but it remains a tempting idea.
+Importantly, this particular data doesn't really support or detract from the case to go WOFF2-only yet, but it remains a tempting idea.

 ## Fighting against invisible text